vast-data/data-platform-field-docs/_sources/vast_datastore/nifi/quickstart.md

 export NIFI_HOST=hostname_or_ipaddress

 if [[ "$NIFI_HOST" == "hostname_or_ipaddress" ]]; then
-    echo "ERROR: NIFI_HOST must be set for your environment." exit 1 fi
+    echo "ERROR: NIFI_HOST variable MUST be set for your environment." exit 1 fi